Crate Training For Dogs

 We chatted over a cuppa then her Sheltie wondered in from the garden.
 He greeted me enthusiastically, then went and laid down inside the crate.
 I was amazed to see that he had gone there by choice and snuggled down for a nice rest.

 My friend explained that it was the dogs ‘safe place’ where he could rest and relax.
-If the children were too noisy, the cat refused to leave him alone or he just wanted a quiet snooze he could go to his crate.
+If the children were too noisy, or he just wanted a quiet snooze he could go to his crate.
 The door remained open and the dog came and went as he pleased.

 So, instead of being locked away like a prisoner, the dog was trained to love the sanctuary of his crate.

 I started coming round to the fact that crate training was the only way forward.
-It didn’t take long for me to become a complete convert and now all my foster dogs are given the option of a crate.
+It didn’t take long for me to become a complete convert.
+Now all my foster dogs are given the option of a crate.

-Here are the six Golden rules of crate training for dogs, if you stick to the following, crate training is incredibly easy.
+Here are the six Golden rules of crate training for dogs, if you stick to the following, it is incredibly easy.

 The SIX Golden Rules of Crate Training For Dogs